 It’s that time of year again where the family convenes and we all attempt to get along for the few mandatory days we’ll be living in each other’s pockets.
 Hovering dangerously close to passively-aggressively ignoring an arrogant parent or insolent sibling is an inevitability, and there’s only one way to survive: it begins with ‘al’ and ends with everyone feeling a little less frayed around the edges… I’m referring to booze, of course.
 But what of those of us who are pregnant or breastfeeding?
+Can you drink while breastfeeding?
 Well, despite what many are led to believe breastfeeding and alcohol don’t have to be mutually exclusive.